norkator/open-intelligence/README.md

 6. Rename `config.ini.tpl` to `config.ini` and fill details.
     * Config.ini content settings explained, see [Config ini](#config-ini)
     * For multiple nodes, see [Multi node support](#multi-node-support))
+7. Ensure you have `Microsoft Visual C++ 2015 Redistributable (x64)` installed.
+    * This is needed by openALPR
-7. Separate camera and folder names with comma just like at base config template
+8. Separate camera and folder names with comma just like at base config template
-8. Run wanted python apps, see `Python Apps` section.
+9. Run wanted python apps, see `Python Apps` section.

 It's critical to setup ini configuration right, you can contact me via email nitramite@outlook.com or via opening issue if you have problems.